 Firstly, please don’t mention your penis in your Tinder bio.
-Do your best to refrain from any dick chat here unless all you want is a shag, which I still don’t think will work, but I will wish you all the best.
+Do your best to refrain from any dick chat here unless all you want is a shag, which I still don’t think will work, but I wish you all the best.
 Secondly, don’t complain about things you don’t like such as women pouting or using fake tan, whilst also threatening to not hold our hand as if you are too ashamed to be seen with them.
 All you need to do is swipe left for any fake-tanned/pouty girls and no one will have any problems!
 Another dude had “duck lips are so unappealing” as the only thing on his bio….Your lack of personality is unappealing.
-Not all women are trying to appeal to you, mate, they don’t need to be appealing, they’re not personally requesting that you find them appealing and their lips really are none of your business.
+Not all women are trying to appeal to you, mate.
 This long example of a bio could be so much shorter and sharper; eclectic music taste and loves to read comics.
 Easy.
 When you have to slag off others in your Tinder bio it just worries me that you think it’s relevant in any way because that’s not at all the point in a bio.
 Your bio is you, the only person you should be talking about is yourself.

 You have/want kids.

 Going back to the previous bio, mentioning your future, ‘beautiful’ children in such a heartfelt way terrifies me and I want out already.
 The idea of having kids is something you are told, as a woman, that you will want.
 Regardless of whether you think you will or not, everyone else knows best.
 Because your female, you must want kids, otherwise why are you even here?
-My main problem is the huge fear I have surrounding the idea of birth, I could literally bring myself to tears if I thought about it too much and I don’t want children enough (or at all) to be in a position that those fears are worth going through for the outcome.
+I could literally bring myself to tears if I thought about birthing a child too much.
 Nope, nope, nope.
-Being super keen to have kids – especially if you’re thinking about it soon, this scares me.
+Being super keen to have kids soon scares me.
 Rightly or wrongly, it really does.